UsrRed/YLN/README.md

 ### Improvement notes ?

-* Répartition de charge de conteneur PHP
+* Container PHP load balancing
-* Syslog type stack ELK ?
-Syslog-ng ?
+* ELK stack or Syslog-ng for syslog
-* Chat entre différents utilisateurs
+* Chat with different users
-* Date expiration mot de passe dans la base de données
+* Password expiration date in the database

 <!--
 ## Getting started